SweetAlcatel/movie-search-app/README.md

 This app includes the requisite parts to demonstrate usage of React.
 Tooling to compile transpile ES6 using Webpack 5 and Babel.

 ## Credits
-Based on the amazing work done by
+Based on the work done by
 Dmitriy Sharapov - mrneey@gmail.com

 ## Development